 For example, if you want the user netoperator to be able to run both edit and show commands, add the user to the

-groups_with_edit lines in the
+users_with_show lines in the

-Similarly, to configure a new user group to use NCLU, add that group to the
+To configure a new user group to use NCLU, add that group to the

 groups_with_show lines in the file.

-Restarting the netd Service
+Restart the netd Service

 Whenever you modify

-netd.conf, you must restart the
+netd.conf or NSS services change, you must restart the

 netd service for the changes to take effect:

-Backing up the Configuration to a Single File
+Back Up the Configuration to a Single File

 You can easily back up your NCLU configuration to a file by outputting the results of